Chaklader/Optimal-Shipping-Cost/README.txt

 The cost is represented to the nearest two decimals (eg: 24,33 EUR).

-Normalized package weight =  grater of { i.actual weight and ii. volumetric weight }
+Normalized package weight =  Greater of { i.actual weight and ii. volumetric weight }

 A `volumetric weight` (sometimes called dimentional weight) is a formula often applied by carriers to take into account volume as a function of weight.
 A light package that